 I asked Darlene after an hour of driving ever deeper into the mountain wilderness, “How long is not long?”

 “We should be there within the hour,” Darlene answered.

 “Christ Almighty!
-Your friends are not only off the grid; they are off the fucking map.
+Your friends aren’t only off the grid, they’re off the fucking map.
 Do you have any idea of where we really are?”
 I complained.